The Hoyas boast 12 wide receivers on their roster, including six who caught a pass last season

 National: Illinois, Wisconsin, Minnesota, Nevada, Washington

-John Bear joined the Georgetown coaching staff in June 2017 and will serve as GU's running backs coach.
+John Bear joined the Georgetown coaching staff in June 2017 and will serve as GU's wide receivers coach.

 Bear brings 11 years of collegiate coaching experience to the Hilltop after spending the 2016 season at the University of Chicago where he served as the offensive coordinator while coaching the quarterbacks, wide receivers and tight ends.
 Under his guidance, the Maroons' offense broke 36 program records and was the No. 4-ranked passing offense in Division III, while Burke Moser ranked second in the country with 3,766 passing yards.
 Chicago increased its total yardage by more than 1,000 yards and scoring by nearly five points per game.